WenxinZhou/conquer/README.md

 # Conquer
 This package (in python) applies a convolution smoothing approach to fit linear quantile regression models, referred to as *conquer*.
 Normal-based and (multiplier) bootstrap confidence intervals for all slope coefficients are constructed.
 The Barzilai-Borwein gradient descent algorithm, initialized at a Huberized expectile regression estimate, is used to compute conquer estimators.
 This algorithm is scalable to very large-scale datasets.
-The ``conquer`` R package is available on [``CRAN``](https://cran.r-project.org/web/packages/conquer/index.html).
-See for details.
+For R implementation, see the ``conquer`` package on [``CRAN``](https://cran.r-project.org/web/packages/conquer/index.html) (also embedded in [``quantreg``](https://cran.r-project.org/web/packages/quantreg/index.html) as an alternative approach to `fn` and `pfn`).

 ## Dependencies